 Is Online Banking Safe?
 If You Do It Right

 Mobile banking has been around for decades and is used more than ever.
-It is estimated that over 44 percent of banking is done through mobile apps.
-However, with the rise in online banking, cyberthieves have developed many ways to attack your online financial activities and steal your money.
+Over 44 percent of banking is done through mobile apps.
+However, along with the rise in online banking, cyberthieves continue to develop new ways to attack online financial activities and steal money.

 Are Banking Apps Safe?

-While there are no guarantees concerning cyber security, it is widely accepted that mobile banking is safe.
+While there are no guarantees concerning cyber security, it is widely accepted that mobile banking apps are safe if you follow standard cyber security best practices.
 Banks spend significant resources locking down their online banking cyber security.
 However, banking customers should be aware of the types of cyberattacks that are part of the current attack landscape:

 - Counterfeit Banking Apps – Hackers design bogus banking apps to look and function like the authentic apps.
 You should only download banking apps certified by your bank.
 As financial institutions, banks typically have the most advanced data encryption and safeguards.